mashalian-zz/recruitment-task/README.md

 5.Go to your browser and use this URL=http://localhost:5000/greeting

-*Consider that you should specify http headers(account,id,type)
+*Consider that you should add the parameters e.g http://localhost:5000/greeting?id=1234&account=personal